-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Simpson is shown as a purple triangle. (analysis methodology)
+Simpson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Michael “Mike” Simpson sits on the following committees:

 House Committee on Appropriations

 Interior, Environment, and Related Agencies subcommittees

 - Energy and Water Development, and Related Agencies subcommittee Ranking Member